capotej/capotej.github.com/source/_posts/2009-1-1-useful-rails-routing-tips.markdown

 This can also be  used in collections instead of singular members, just change :member to :collection map.resources :photos, :collection => { :search => :get }

-This will give you /photos/search and hit the search action within the photos controller#### 1731 views and 0 responses
+This will give you /photos/search and hit the search action within the photos controller